bandraszyk/awesome-ics/readme.md

 The library is designed for developers who want to support iCalendar functionality directly in their nodejs code.
 The code is written in ES6 and then transformed to ES5 with the use of [Babel](https://babeljs.io/).
 The objects were designed according to [rfc5545](http://tools.ietf.org/html/rfc5545) standard specification.

-The library is covered by 181 jasmine specs splited in 15 suites.
-Tests are using destination files in ES5.
+The library is covered by 181 jasmine specs splitted in 15 suites.
+Tests are using destination files written in ES5.

 Usage
 -----------------